Gabriel Peñalba

-Gabriel Martín Peñalba (born 23 September 1984) is an Argentine footballer who plays for Argentine club Belgrano as a central midfielder.
+Gabriel Martín Peñalba (born 23 September 1984) is an Argentine former footballer who played for Argentine club Belgrano as a central midfielder.

 Career

 The 1.93 m midfielder started his career with Quilmes in the Primera Division Argentina.
 After one season with the club he earned himself a transfer to Italian Serie A team Cagliari.
 However, after just playing three games for Cagliari in the 2006–07 season, he moved back to Argentina for the start of the 2007–08 season to play for Argentinos Juniors.